tom-pollak/notes/Year 2/Term 2/SYS3/Sys3 Exam.md

 > Explain the concept of dependency DAG, and how this dependency DAG graph representation relates to **dependencies** and **register hazards**.
 >   - **DAG:** Directed Acyclic Graph.

+A DAG represents the dependencies within a “basic block”, a sequential code sequence with no branches except entry and exit.
+Each instruction is represented as a node, and the edges between them “serialization dependencies”.

+The DAG referenced in the paper has three types of dependencies: definition vs. definition (a register being overwritten), definition vs. uses (a value stored to a register, and loaded in a subsequent instruction) and uses vs. definition (a register used in an instruction, then being overwritten in a subsequent instruction).

+Any edge $\vec{ab}$ asserts that instruction $a$ must be executed before $b$

 ### D(ii)
 > Provide an appropriate example dependency DAG diagram and its associated code, showing and discussing at least two kinds of register hazard.

 ### D(iii)
 > Draw instruction dependency DAG from test case: